 Turn leftover cake into delicious homemade pistachio cake pops with this easy recipe!
 Perfect for holidays, Valentine’s Day, or Christmas, these treats are a hit.

 Cake pops are one of those treats that always feel special but are surprisingly easy to make.
-Whether you’re prepping for Valentine’s Day, or Christmas, or just looking for a fun activity with the kids, these cake pops are a guaranteed crowd-pleaser.
+Whether you’re prepping for Valentine’s Day, Christmas, or just looking for a fun activity with the kids, these cake pops are a guaranteed crowd-pleaser.
 The best part?
 You can make them with leftover cake—yes, even that slightly dry cake that’s been sitting on the counter can shine in this recipe!

 Looking for more easy and delicious ideas?
-Check out these 10 reader favorites!
+Check out these 10 reader favourites!
 From a high-protein mayo that’s perfect for sandwiches to a quick potato and tuna dish, these recipes are simple and satisfying.
 Try the creamy spinach and pepper chicken or bake up a moist apple cake.

 Jump to: